Woosox Matthew Levin Bridges Baseball and Business

 The team’s move from Pawtucket to Worcester appeared to be going smoothly—until the chaos of 2020 hit.

 Last season, says Levin, “COVID-19 threw us all a curveball.”
-The entire minor league baseball season was cancelled while Major League Baseball played an abbreviated 60-game schedule.
-Levin kept working through the nonseason, helping the new Worcester Red Sox finish building Polar Park, where the team’s home opener is scheduled for May 11.
+The entire minor league baseball season was canceled, while Major League Baseball played an abbreviated 60-game schedule.
+Levin kept working through the nonseason, helping the new Worcester Red Sox finish building Polar Park, where the team’s home opener was scheduled for May 11.
 “It’s really amazing that we built a new ballpark during a pandemic,” he says.
 “We embraced the notion of community, and we’ve built Polar Park to be a communal space.”

 Levin has always known he wanted to work for the Red Sox organization.
-And his mentors today include some Red Sox front office big names, including executives Larry Lucchino, chair of the board of the Worcester Red Sox, Charles Steinberg, president of the Worcester Red Sox, and Jeff White, now executive vice president of operations for the New York Mets.
+And his mentors today include some Red Sox front office big names, including executives Larry Lucchino (Hon.’08), chair of the board of the Worcester Red Sox, Charles Steinberg, president of the Worcester Red Sox, and Jeff White, now executive vice president of operations for the New York Mets.

-His journey to Boston started when a Boston University admission’s ambassador visited Levin’s Chicago-area high school.
+Levin’s journey to Boston started when a Boston University admission’s ambassador visited his Chicago-area high school.
 Levin remembers exactly what he told him: “My aspiration is an internship with the Boston Red Sox.”
 The admission’s ambassador chuckled, telling Levin he did not understand just how competitive that would be.
 Undeterred, Levin ultimately chose to attend BU (where he graduated summa cum laude) for two reasons: “Its proximity to Fenway and its high academic standards.”

 Levin wasted no time in pursuing his dream.
 During his freshman year, he reached out to BU Athletics and secured a marketing internship there, working on the Terrier Rewards program.
-“There was a lot of great professional expertise in the athletic department,” says Levin, “including Jen Barsell, who had worked for the San Diego Padres as the director of marketing.”
+“There was a lot of great professional expertise in the athletics department,” says Levin, “including Jen Barsell, who had worked for the San Diego Padres as the director of marketing.”

 Levin applied three times to the Red Sox internship program, and sure enough, as the ambassador had warned him back in high school, it was competitive.
 Levin got rejected each time.
-So, like a player who sees his path to the big leagues blocked by a competitor, Levin looked for a new position that might create a clearer path forward.
+So, like a player who sees his path to the big leagues blocked by a competitor, he looked for a new position that might create a clearer path forward.
 He decided that accounting would be his ticket to the show.

 “I was planning to work for a Big Four accounting firm and maybe work on an audit of an MLB team,” he says.
-During his sophomore year, Levin caught a break.
+During his sophomore year, he caught a break.
 “The Red Sox had a ‘Road to the Show’ recruiting event and I was able to meet the team’s then director of business applications, who had formerly worked for [Big Four accounting firm] Deloitte.”
 Levin asked her directly for a summer internship—and this time he got it.

 His Big Break

 And he would not waste his opportunity.
-He parlayed that summer internship into a permanent gig: “Information systems [what Levin was working on] is such a technical job where it would’ve been time-consuming to train somebody new,” he says.
+He parlayed that summer internship into a permanent gig: “Information systems [what Levin was working on] is such a technical job, where it would’ve been time-consuming to train somebody new,” he says.
 “So, I just kept coming in and doing the work after that summer.
 I would go to my BU classes across the street, then walk over to Fenway Park to work.”

 After four years with the Red Sox, Levin transitioned south to Rhode Island to join the PawSox in early 2016, working for Lucchino and Steinberg at the Triple-A club.
 His arrival coincided with the team’s decision to move, which eventually resulted in the relocation from Pawtucket to Worcester.
 But before there could be baseball in Worcester, New England’s second largest city, there needed to be a baseball park.
-A primary focus of Levin’s work has been helping the WooSox build Polar Park, which will have a capacity of approximately 10,000 fans.
+A primary focus of Levin’s work has been helping the WooSox build Polar Park, which has a capacity of approximately 10,000 fans.